 A classic flourless chocolate cake doesn’t contain flour or a leavening agent (except eggs), and is more like a dense baked chocolate custard.
 As it bakes, the cake develops a crisp outer layer, while the inside stays gooey and moist.

-This Flourless Chocolate Cake with Caramel and Chocolate Ganache isn’t a classic flourless chocolate cake.
+However, this Flourless Chocolate Cake with Caramel and Chocolate Ganache isn’t a classic flourless chocolate cake.
 I use almond flour, as well as tapioca and arrowroot starch to a get a more traditional cake-like texture, instead of a very dense, moist, and rich end product.

 Are Flourless Cakes Gluten Free?